ChrisZhu2050/chriszhu2050.github.io/index.md

       > Training Sequence Length T = 4096
       Micro Batch Size = B = 8

-      Then one forward will process => 8 × 4096 =32768 *Tokens*
+      Then **one GPU one forward** will process => 8 × 4096 =32768 *Tokens*
       GPU is the limitation of batch size
+      If we want
+      > Effective Batch Size=32
+      means after 32 batch then update the weight, then
+      > Gradient Accumulation Steps = 3